 SOME OF THE FILMS WE'VE SCORED, music-directed, OR CONTRIBUTED A SUBSTANTIAL AMOUNT OF MUSIC TO:

-~ Wetware (in production -- full score -- based on the sci-fi novel of the same name, by Craig Nova -- starring Jerry O'Connell, Cameron Scoggins, Morgan Wolk, Nicole Shalhoub, Bret Lada, Gordon Clapp, and Garrett Lee Hendricks -- scheduled for release in mid to late 2018)
+~ Wetware (full score and music mixers) -- based on the sci-fi novel of the same name, by Craig Nova -- starring Jerry O'Connell, Cameron Scoggins, Morgan Wolk, Nicole Shalhoub, Bret Lada, Gordon Clapp, and Garrett Lee Hendricks

-~ Peter and John (music directors, music mixers, and additional composers -- Jacqueline Bisset, Diane Guerrero, Christian Coulson, Gordon Clapp)
+~ Peter and John (music directors, music mixers, and additional composers) -- adaptation of a Guy de Maupassant story -- Jacqueline Bisset, Diane Guerrero, Christian Coulson, Gordon Clapp

-~ Northern Borders (full score -- Bruce Dern, Genevieve Bujold)
+~ Northern Borders (full score and music mixers) -- Bruce Dern, Genevieve Bujold

-~ Disappearances (full score -- Kris Kristofferson, Genevieve Bujold, Charlie McDermott, Luis Guzmán)
+~ Disappearances (full score and music mixers) -- Kris Kristofferson, Genevieve Bujold, Charlie McDermott, Luis Guzmán

 ~ The Hammocks -- (full score -- Judy composed, Jeff mixed) -- A PBS documentary about a North Carolina coastal state park, Hammocks Beach State Park, with a history that mirrors the nation’s history of racism and the struggle for civil and human rights.
 The film is full of great interviews with African Americans connected to the story plus valuable Black scholarship.
 It shows the resilience and insight of African Americans involved and the importance of whites willing to cross the color line.
 The film was shown on television in February, 2018, and is now available for viewing at the PBS website: www.pbs.org/video/the-hammocks-3ldetl/

-~ Guardian -- (in production -- composing, editing, mixing -- A story about the erosion of government-sponsored environmental monitoring in Canada's remote west coast of British Columbia.
-This is an area of vast wilderness and streams that support the salmon population and native fisheries.
+~ Guardian -- (editing, additional composing, and music mixing) -- A story about the erosion of government-sponsored environmental monitoring in Canada's remote west coast of British Columbia, an area of vast wilderness and streams that support the salmon population and native fisheries.
 The film tells the story of the dwindling Guardian Program which once had 150 men and women living on boats, observing, canoeing and walking streams to collect data and monitor conditions related to the health of the salmon fisheries.
 Now down to only seven Guardians, the program is being phased out as people retire.
 The film follows two of these men, both of whom have been doing this work for over 30 years.
 It captures their deep understanding of this beautiful, ethereal world, their commitment to the work, and the coming loss of the knowledge they've developed over the decades.
-In the process, the film also tells a story of declining fish populations; the impact of climate change, pipelines, ports and tanker traffic related to the export of natural gas; and more.)
+In the process, the film also tells a story of declining fish populations; the impact of climate change, pipelines, ports and tanker traffic related to the export of natural gas; and more.
+Just completed the film has been accepted into the EKOFILM festival in the Czech Republic for fall 2018.

-~ On the Divide -- (in production -- full score -- This is the pilot episode of a planned series about the embattled reality of women's reproductive health clinics, especially in certain states.
-This first film focuses on what's happening in Texas.)
+~ On the Divide -- (in production -- full score and music mixing) -- This is the pilot episode of a planned series about the embattled reality of women's reproductive health clinics in the U.S., especially in certain states.
+This first film focuses on what's happening in Texas.

-~ Dear President Obama: The Clean Energy Revolution Is Now (partial score -- a powerful, feature length documentary by Jon Bowermaster about the negative effects of and alternatives to hydrofracking for natural gas -- recipient of the American Environmental Film Award at the LA Documentary Film Festival)
+~ Dear President Obama: The Clean Energy Revolution Is Now (contributed a few pieces to the score) -- a powerful, feature length documentary by Jon Bowermaster about the negative effects of and alternatives to hydrofracking for natural gas -- recipient of the American Environmental Film Award at the LA Documentary Film Festival

-~ Through Deaf Eyes (full score - PBS documentary about the history and civil rights struggles of deaf culture in the U.S. -- duPont-Columbia award)
+~ Through Deaf Eyes (full score and music mixing) - PBS documentary about the history and civil rights struggles of deaf culture in the U.S. -- received a duPont-Columbia award

-~ Frederick Law Olmsted: Designing America (full score - PBS documentary about the man who designed NYC's Central Park and many other major U.S. parks and neighborhoods in an effort to create more public access to and appreciation of the natural environment)
+~ Frederick Law Olmsted: Designing America (full score and music mixing) - PBS documentary about the man who designed NYC's Central Park and many other major U.S. parks and neighborhoods in an effort to create more public access to and appreciation of the natural environment)

-~ Childe Hassam and the Isles of Shoals (full score -- PBS documentary about this unique American painter, often thought of as an "abandoned genius" -- nominated for an Emmy)
+~ Childe Hassam and the Isles of Shoals (full score and music mixing) -- PBS documentary about this unique American painter, often thought of as an "abandoned genius" -- nominated for an Emmy

-~ Audubon: Drawn by Nature (full score - PBS documentary, for the American Masters Series, about the great naturalist and artist)
+~ Audubon: Drawn by Nature (full score and music mixing) - PBS documentary, for the American Masters Series, about the great naturalist and artist

-~ The Cultivated Life: Thomas Jefferson and Wine (full score - Judy's Emmy award - PBS documentary about Jefferson's efforts to establish a winemaking tradition in the U.S.)
+~ The Cultivated Life: Thomas Jefferson and Wine (full score and music mixing) - Judy's Emmy award - PBS documentary about Jefferson's efforts to establish a winemaking tradition in the U.S.

-~ The War of 1812 (full score - PBS documentary offering a rethinking of the history of this war and its relevance to the present)
+~ The War of 1812 (full score and music mixing) - PBS documentary offering a rethinking of the history of this war and its relevance to the present

-~ Rising Voices (partial score - PBS documentary about efforts to save the Lakota language from extinction)
+~ Rising Voices (partial score and some music mixing) - PBS documentary about efforts to save the Lakota language from extinction

-~ The Return of the Cuyahoga (partial score - PBS documentary about the death, clean-up and rebirth of one of America's most polluted rivers)
+~ The Return of the Cuyahoga (partial score and music mixing) - PBS documentary about the death, clean-up and rebirth of one of America's most polluted rivers)

-~ On Thin Ice in the Bering Sea: Polar Science and Yup'ik Culture (full score - NOVA documentary about how climate change is affecting the indigenous Yup'ik way of life)
+~ On Thin Ice in the Bering Sea: Polar Science and Yup'ik Culture (full score and music mixing) - NOVA documentary about how climate change is affecting the indigenous Yup'ik way of life)

 We're proud to have worked with a number of directors and producers, primary among them award-winning feature filmmaker and screenplay author, Jay Craven (two Emmy's, multiple NEA grants and fellowships, Sundance, SXSW, screenings at Lincoln Center and the Smithsonian, and more) and award-winning documentary filmmakers, Larry Hott and Diane Garey, of Florentine Films/Hott Productions (an Emmy, two Academy Award nominations, a duPont-Columbia Journalism Award, the George Foster Peabody Award, five American Film Festival Blue Ribbons, and 14 CINE Golden Eagle awards).